cjohansen/clj-nats/README.md

 With [java-time-literals](https://github.com/magnars/java-time-literals) even
 these will be represented as data literals.

-clj-nats supports keywords for subjects and stream names.

 ### EDN messages

 clj-nats automatically encodes and decodes EDN messages when appropriate.
 No